maxhollmann/rails_api_explorer/README.md

 [Here's a demo.](http://rails-api-explorer.herokuapp.com)

-This project is in the very early stages of development, and I mainly extend it to scratch my own itches.
+This project is in the early stages of development and missing some features.
 Pull requests are more than welcome!

 ## Installation